B1n4ryV3ct0r/Auto-Socializer/README.md

 Because social interactions don’t just start with a greeting — sometimes you need to make a grand entrance.
-The Gracious Professionalism tone brings new energy to your automated responses, helping you stand out as the ultimate social avoidance guru who’s still impossibly kind and motivating, to the point of being sickening! (and because Michael told me I needed to be more Graciously Professional because apparently wearing apriltag-covered cloating to compitions to sabatoge other team's robots is not, in fact, Graciously
+The Gracious Professionalism tone brings new energy to your automated responses, helping you stand out as the ultimate social avoidance guru who’s still impossibly kind and motivating, to the point of being sickening! (and because Michael told me I needed to be more Graciously Professional because apparently wearing apriltag-covered clothing to competitions to sabatoge other team's robots is not, in fact, Graciously
 Professional)